FAQ

 Our weekend tours are suitable for people of all ages.
 Our docents are trained to lead tours that are enjoyable for children as well as adults.

 It is not necessary to sign up for regular weekend tours.
-Just be at the Tour meeting place at the appropriate time.
+Just be at the tour meeting place at the appropriate time.

 Garden Facts